Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 Make sure your switch can be jailbroken.
 [IsMySwitchPatched](https://ismyswitchpatched.com/).

+# SD card setup

+1. download the Blue Edition RCM Pack [Blue Edition RCM](https://github.com/glitched-nx/Blue_Edition_2__RCM_V1/releases).
+2. now drag all the data to the root of the SD card.

 # Prepare and start RCM mode

    1. turn off the Switch by holding down the power button for 3 seconds and selecting "Power Off" under Power options